Nibbetts/analyst/README.md

 The Analyst is designed to be abstract; it requires you to tell it what metric to use or to define your own.
 Likewise it requires a list of cluster types to compute - either callables or recognized tags - and it will iterate through and compute all of them.
 The built-in, experimental clustering algorithms will save each other compute time where possible by using already-processed parts from others, but custom input clustering functions will be processed entirely individually.
 Thereafter, the Analyst will run its same analyses on each of those cluster types no matter the source.

 The objects encoded in the space must be some sort of strings, or the internal conversion functions will not work.
+The Analyst either requires an encoder function and a decoder function as parameters, or a list of strings in place of the encoder from which to build an encoder and decoder.

 ## Definitions